Ralaniten

 Ralaniten (developmental code name EPI-002) is an N-terminal domain antiandrogen which was never marketed.
+It was codiscovered by Dr. Marianne D Sadar and Dr. Raymond J Andersen.
 It is a derivative of bisphenol A and one of the four stereoisomers of EPI-001.
+It comprises a new pharmacological class recognized by United States Adopted Names (USAN) Council called antigens which are defined as a drug designed to bind to the androgen receptor N-terminal domain.
 A prodrug of ralaniten, ralaniten acetate (EPI-506), was under development for the treatment of prostate cancer.